4 Skills That Employers Look For

 One benefit of college is the opportunity to focus our learning on our career choice with specific courses, labs, internships and externships.
 However, there are a lot of students who realize, once they get into the business world, additional skills beyond our course curriculum to help your career.
 Luckily, these are skills you can master while you’re still in school, and they could make you more valuable to a future employer.
 Below are 5 additional skills that employers look for in possible employees that you should work on now.

-include verbal, listening, writing and everything in-between.
+Communication skills, include verbal, listening, writing and everything in-between.
 These skills are highly sought out by employers because good communication with co-workers as well as with clients, customers, or patients is essential.
 Most jobs now days require good communication skills.

 2. Researching and analytical skills